-- (d) must ensure suitable arrangements are made with Australia Post for the return of ballot papers to a box or locked bag at a post office. - (2) The manager of an election other than an electoral officer7 may take the action, and give the directions, the manager considers reasonably necessary- - (a) to ensure no irregularities happen in the election; or - (b) to remedy a procedural defect that appears to the manager to exist about the election. - (3) To ensure the integrity of an election, the address for return of ballot papers must not be the organisation's usual postal address.
+- the processes under which the election is conducted are transparent; and - (d) must ensure suitable arrangements are made with Australia Post for the return of ballot papers to a box or locked bag at a post office. - (2) The manager of an election other than an electoral officer may take the action, and give the directions, the manager considers reasonably necessary - to ensure no irregularities happen in the election; or (a) - (b) to remedy a procedural defect that appears to the manager to exist about the election.